15 Top-Rated Tourist Attractions in Canberra & Easy Day Trips

 A short walk from New Parliament House at the base of Capital Hill, Old Parliament House is now home to the Museum of Australian Democracy.
 Opened by the Duke of York (later King George VI) in 1927, the building is designed in the "stripped classical" style and was occupied by the Australian Parliament until 1988 when New Parliament House was officially opened.
 It was formerly called Provisional Parliament House, and was only standing in until a permanent structure could be designed and built - a feat finally realized 61 years later.

-In the museum, visitors can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historic documents.
+In the museum, you can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historical documents.
 The chambers of the House of Representatives and the Senate are modeled on the British House of Commons and House of Lords with paneling and furnishings made of Australian woods and wall hangings displaying Australian flora.
 Parents will appreciate the child-friendly exhibits.
-After a visit to the building, visitors can enjoy a snack at the café or stroll among the National Rose Gardens.
-Free, guided tours help visitors get the most out of their time here.
+After a visit to the building, you stroll among the National Rose Gardens.
+Free, guided tours help you get the most out of your time here.

 Address: 18 King George Terrace, Parkes